vallard/cisco_cloud/README.md

 ****************************************************************************************************
 Legal Disclaimer...
-The samples and code provided here is provided without warranty from myself or Cisco Systems.
+The samples and code provided here is provided without warranty from myself.
 It is simply provided as an example of working with the APIs included in the referenced products, and was created by the author and is not an official extension of the software from Cisco.
 ****************************************************************************************************